 A questionnaire designed to understand what motivates a candidate, in order to improve the working conditions and increase employee satisfaction and retention.
 Hence, the test format includes a series of statements and asks the candidate to rate whether each situation would increase or decrease motivation.

 The Occupation Personality Questionnaire (commonly called OPQ) is used for employee training and development.
 All in all, these tests will always be in a multiple choice format and scored either normatively or ipsatively.
 Therefore, the report for this test will evaluate a candidate’s competencies, personality preferences and workplace behaviors.

 Theories of personality

 The characteristics or the blend of characteristics that makes a person unique is called “Personality” (Weinberg & Gould, 1999).

 Biological theory, by Hans Eysenck, suggests that genetics are directly responsible in shaping a personality type.
 Describing in his theory of introversion, he showed that introverts had high cortical arousal.
-This causes them to avoid stimulation.
+In that case, it causes them to avoid stimulation.
 On the other hand, extroverts seek out outdoor experiences as they have low cortical arousal.

-The psycho-dynamic theory is mostly influenced by the works of Sigmund Freud.
-Sigmund’s works about the effects of unconscious mind and childhood experiences on personality influenced the formation of psycho-dynamic theories.
+The works of Sigmund Freud influenced the psycho-dynamic theory.
+For instance, Sigmund’s works about the effects of unconscious mind and childhood experiences on personality influenced the formation of psycho-dynamic theories.